Hair Alcohol Testing For EtPa and EtG

-- Analysis in accordance with the Society of Hair Testing to internationally agreed standards
+- Analysis in accordance with the Society of Hair Testing internationally agreed standards

-- A dedicated Client Support team to manage your case from start to finish with an unparalleled commitment to meeting your deadlines
+- A dedicated Client Manager to manage your case from start to finish with an unparalleled commitment to meeting your deadlines

 - LAA codified prices and competitor price matching

-- Direct contact with experts that have over 50 years combined experience in hair analysis
+- Direct contact with experts who have over 100 years’ combined experience in hair analysis

 Hair Alcohol Testing Explained

-Our hair alcohol test detects two types of alcohol biomarkers, the Fatty Acid Ethyl Ester; Ethyl Palmitate (FAEE) and ETG (Ethyl Glucuronide), as standard to help in the assessment of chronic excessive alcohol consumption.
+Our hair alcohol test detects two types of alcohol markers, the Fatty Acid Ethyl Ester; Ethyl Palmitate (EtPa) and Ethyl Glucuronide (EtG), as standard to help in the assessment of chronic excessive alcohol consumption.
 This ensures that there is a greater degree of certainty of the analysis results and helps in the mutual confirmation of the results.

-Ethyl Palmitate (FAEE) and EtG are metabolites (by products) produced by the body after the consumption of alcohol.
-For this reason Ethyl Palimtate (FAEE) and EtG are suitable biomarkers for the detection of alcohol in hair when trying to asses chronic excessive alcohol use.
+EtPa and EtG are ‘by-products’ produced by the body in the presence of alcohol.
+For this reason EtPa and EtG are suitable markers for the detection of alcohol in hair when trying to asses chronic excessive alcohol use.

 To avoid confusion, we analyse samples of the hair strand for the alcohol markers, not the hair follicle.
 The hair follicle is a small tubular cavity within the skin that contains the root of the hair.

-We perform Ethyl Palmitate (FAEE) & EtG analysis as standard and strongly recommend that this is used in conjunction with other forms of evidence such as blood alcohol tests (Liver Function and Carbohydrate Deficient Transferrin), clinical assessments and history of alcohol abuse to help obtain a more comprehensive picture of an individual’s alcohol use.
+We perform EtPa & EtG analysis as standard and strongly recommend that this is used in conjunction with other forms of evidence such as blood alcohol tests (Liver Function and Carbohydrate Deficient Transferrin), clinical assessments and history of alcohol abuse to help obtain a more comprehensive picture of an individual’s alcohol use.
 An alcohol in hair test should not be used to monitor alcohol abstinence.